 - What are my rights after I’ve been hurt on the job?

 - How do I know when to go back to work?

 - Who will pay all of these medical bills?

-- Why should I hire an attorney to help with my work injury claim?
+- Why should I hire a lawyer to help with my work injury claim?

-- Do I really even need to hire an attorney?
+- Do I really even need to hire a lawyer?

-If you choose to meet with our attorneys, we would be happy to talk with you and answer all of these questions, as well as explain what you need to do to protect yourself from insurance company tricks and traps — all at no cost or obligation to you.
+If you choose to meet with our lawyers, we would be happy to talk with you and answer all of these questions, as well as explain what you need to do to protect yourself from insurance company tricks and traps — all at no cost or obligation to you.
 We’re here to help injured workers get the real answers they need, and we understand that you may be coming to us confused, frustrated, and unsure about the necessary next steps.
-Our attorneys will give you clear and honest answers — we’ll even tell you if you really need an attorney for your case and help connect you with the resources you need while you’re recovering.
+Our lawyers will give you clear and honest answers — we’ll even tell you if you really need a lawyer for your case and help connect you with the resources you need while you’re recovering.

 Read About Some of Our Clients’ Victories In Work Injury Cases